smartdevicelink/sdl_ios/CONTRIBUTING.md

 * All commits should involve logical units.
 Please do not put all changed code in one commit, unless it is a very minor change.
 * Work in progress pull requests should have "[WIP]" in front of the Pull Request title.
 When you are ready to merge, remove this tag and @mention `smartdevicelink/developers` to get it scheduled for review.
 * If applicable, follow [this Pull Request's format](https://github.com/smartdevicelink/SmartDeviceLink-iOS/pull/45).
 * Please document all code written.
-Write headerdoc style documentation for methods, and inline code where it makes sense, i.e. for non-obvious code chunks.
+Write [objective-c style documentation](http://nshipster.com/documentation/) for methods (we use [VVDocumenter](https://github.com/onevcat/VVDocumenter-Xcode) to help out, and use inline code comments where it makes sense, i.e. for non-obvious code chunks.

 ### Contributor's License Agreement (CLA)
 Coming Soon!
 We unfortunately cannot accept third party contributions until this is ready.